As early as 1679-80, Edmund Andreas, Colonial Governor

 During the American Revolution the lighthouse became a

 point of contention between the antagonists.
-In early 1776
+In early

-Congress, on March 4, 1776 resolved to
+The New York Congress, on March 4, 1776 resolved to

 destroy the light so as not to aid the enemy.
 On March 6

 instructions were issued to Major Malcolm to remove the

 George Taylor, dated Middleton, March 12, 1776, states,

 "'Received from Wm.
-Malcolm, eight copper
+Malcolm, eight copper lamps, two

-part of a cask of oil, being articles brought from the light-
+a cask of oil, being articles brought from the light-

 house on Sandy Hook.'"